Villages in Comporta

 Local fishermen head out to sea each day to catch a plethora of fish and shellfish including sea bass, red mullet, cuttlefish and sole.

-Activities around Grandola include skiing, kayaking, surfing, swimming, walking, jogging, windsurf, scuba diving, hunting (boar, rabbit, hare, quail, wild pigeon) and fishing (on and offshore).
+Activities around Grandola include golf, skiing, kayaking, surfing, swimming, walking, jogging, windsurf, scuba diving, hunting (boar, rabbit, hare, quail, wild pigeon) and fishing (on and offshore).

 The area of Grandola has some great dining establishments with many arguing that the gastronomy here is the finest in all of Portugal, whilst the local production of quality wines is undisputed.